gaffa-tape/gaffa/README.md

 ## Recently changed:

+### v1.2.0

+The Property prototype now has a .get method which has the siganture:

+	property.get(scope, asTokens);

+Which allows views to more easily obtain the value of a property, with custom scope, eg:

+	// Assuming a binding of:
+	// '(* someScopeProperty 2)'

+	var value = property.get({ someScopeProperty: 123 });

+	// value === 246

 ### v1.1.x

 gaffa no longer ships with default viewItems, they have been moved to their own repo's and their own npm modules, for easier maintenance.